680000A 1968: HAPSHASH

 Sound engineer: Glyn Johns.

-- No Expectations III (MJ/KR) -Nicky Hopkins on piano and organ;
+- No Expectations IV (MJ/KR) -Nicky Hopkins on piano and organ; Beggars

 Banquet-version

-- Sympathy For The Devil I (MJ/KR) -additional backing vocals by
+- Sympathy For The Devil I (MJ/KR) -basic take with early vocals and without

 + shootings for the movie 'One Plus One', directed by Jean-Luc Godard.